grain-lang/grain-lang.org/src/guide/arrays.md

 Lists might not be the right choice because they're

-- unable to be modified
+- unable to be modified in place
 - inefficient at accessing random elements
 - inefficient at determining the number of elements